zdorow/TheScopeReport/README.md

 -----------------------------------------------------------------------------------------------------

-If the demand is there, it could easily be converted to a script.
+If the demand is there, it could easily be converted to a gui-less app.
 So let me know!

 Future Plans: The User Groups scope search function, the ability to specify which group names to search, better error handling.